-Who they normally watch with
+Who do they normally watch with

 Daily habits and general usage or feedback

-The insights generated from the ethnographic research generated a number of high level themes that could be used to drive future product decisions.
+The insights generated from the ethnographic research generated a number of high-level themes that could be used to drive future product decisions.
 To help drive engagement within the product teams we created and distributed a number of design toolkits that could be used for any day-to-day product decisions.

-Baseline test the current experience
+Baseline test of the current experience

-Whenever you are looking to tweak, redesign or re-market an existing product it's definitely worth creating a baseline to compare any future changes against.
+Whenever you are looking to tweak, redesign, or re-market an existing product it's definitely worth creating a baseline to compare any future changes against.
 With our client, we were able to test their current on-demand app with past, current and potential future customers.